This guide walks you through switching from Guardz in-house email protection to Avanan Email Protection.

 Step 2: Activate the Service

-- Click on the ‘Request BETA Access’ button
+- Click on the ‘Request Early Access’ button, or 'Activate'.

-- After the button is clicked, it is grayed out, and hovering over it displays a notification indicating the progress
+- If you have the 'Request Early Access' button, After the button is clicked, it is grayed out, and hovering over it displays a notification indicating the progress.

 - The button is re-enabled after a couple of hours, and the admin receives a notification confirming that the process can continue